 Major gaps persist: the legal entity behind the registration has not been verified; no jurisdiction or country of operation is confirmed.
 The commercial purpose—whether it is a future internet service provider, a research network, or an abandoned reservation—is purely speculative.
 Without additional evidence, the registration could be stale or misconfigured.

 Until operational signs emerge, Halasat-FTTX requires no immediate action.
 Analysts should treat it as a pre-operational holder and incorporate it into monitoring feeds for AS210402.
-Any activation would shift the entity into an active routing participant, demanding deeper due diligence on its prefixes and connectivity.
+Any activation would shift the entity into an active routing entity, demanding deeper due diligence on its prefixes and connectivity.

 Operating Surface